 It is an offence to fail to comply with a direction of the Harbour Master or his Delegate.

-Note: Harbour Masters Directions for the Port of Gippsland Lakes are contained in the Document: 'Harbour Master's Directions, Part 2 - Port of Gippsland Lakes - 27 July 2017.
-Click the following link:
+Note: Harbour Masters Directions for the Port of Gippsland Lakes are contained in the Document: 'Harbour Master's Directions, Part 2 - Port of Gippsland Lakes - July 2025.